julie17-d/projet-collectif---front-fraises/README.md

 # projet-collectif---front-fraises

-Front part with Julie D, Assetou, Faris and Alex.
+Frontend part with Julie D, Assetou, Faris and Alex.

 # Transition for the backend team: